 Specialty: Sports Medicine, Arthroscopic/Reconstructive Surgery of the Shoulder and Knee, Joint Replacement, Fracture Care

-High School basketball is underway.
-Tell us about your role on the Moline Basketball Teams!
+Tell us about your role on the Moline Football team!

-I have a strong working relationship with the Moline High School Athletic Trainer, Nate Geick, and many of the Moline coaches, and they know that my door is open to any athlete who needs to be seen for an injury.
+I have a strong working relationship with the Moline High School Athletic Trainer, Caitlin Phillips, and many of the Moline coaches, and they know that my door is open to any athlete who needs to be seen for an injury.

 What do you enjoy or what impresses you most about being their team physician?

-I enjoy being the team physician for Moline High School because that’s the high school I went to and played basketball for.
+I enjoy being the team physician for Moline Sr. High School because that’s the high school I attended and played basketball for.
 I also played in the Marching Maroons and was the Drum Major.

 I spent four years of high school playing for the Moline High School Boys Basketball program.
 I have an incredible sense of pride when I walk back into Wharton Field House to see these teams play and compete.
 When I walk through the door of that historic place, significant memories come rushing back at both the “old Brickhouse” and on Browning Field next to Wharton.